Keyboard shortcuts

 emit has_high = $window.any(amount > 1000)

-Returns true if the predicate is true for all records in the window.
+Returns true if the predicate is true for every record in the window.

 $window.collect(field)